19 min read ·

 Answer:

-Look at your performance metrics – where do you think there’s room for improvement?
+Look at your performance metrics and ask yourself where there’s room for improvement.
 Pick a target you think is realistically achievable with the understanding that you’ll be evaluated on your performance against that target in the follow-up review.

 This is a great way to finish by giving the employee the opportunity to add anything else they want to mention.